 Today, the sixth and seventh floors of this building have been turned into the 6th Floor Museum.
 (The lower floors are used by Dallas County.)

 If you have time, don’t miss the museum.
 The audio tour and exhibits are really interesting, and it’s a great way to learn about this important event in U.S. history.

 The West End Historic District started as Dallas founder John Neely Bryan’s trading post and eventually grew into a bustling manufacturing district.
 Many of the sights you’ve just visited are located in the West End, including the JFK Memorial, Old Red Museum, Log Cabin, and Sixth Floor Museum.

 This area is filled with old brick warehouse buildings, and if you’re an architecture buff, you’ll enjoy exploring it further.
-You’ll also find a few restaurants and shops here, including one with an tempting selection of cowboy boots.
+You’ll also find a few restaurants and shops here, including Wild Bill’s Western Store which has a tempting selection of cowboy boots.

 To make a short loop through the West End, start at the corner of Elm Street and North Market Street (you’ll see two arches marked West End here).
 Head north on North Market until you get to Munger Avenue.
 Turn left on Munger, then turn left again when you get to Record Street.
 Keep going until you get back to Elm Street.

 Once you’ve finished exploring the West End, walk a couple blocks to the corner of Main Street and North Griffin Street.
 Then, head east on Main Street.